STEVE INSKEEP, Host:

-Mr. HAYDEN BRIAN (Operations Director, Saint John's Episcopal Church): We've had visits from the first lady like that where it was unannounced.
+HAYDEN BRIAN: We've had visits from the first lady like that where it was unannounced.
 We had one from Laura Bush on Good Friday a couple years ago.

 SHAPIRO: Hayden Brian is the church's operations director.
 He says in Washington, D.C., even a house of God can be a den of spies.